 - renal disease (involving the kidneys)

-How do I access this service?
+How do you access this service?

-You can get in touch in person, or your GP or other medical professional can refer you.
-A friend or family member can also refer you.
 You need to have a GP management plan for your condition to access this service.

-See also the Bulbuwil Healthy Lifestyle Program.
+See also the Bulbuwil Healthy Lifestyle Program